 Also, if you haven’t already done it, take a stroll through the open-air ByWard Market.
 In the fall, you’ll find up to 175 vendors offering fresh produce, handmade jewellery and gift items, decorated pumpkins and more.
 This is also a great place to find Canadian maple products year-round.

-If you like craft beer, opt to take a short taxi ride south of the downtown core to Lansdowne, where you’ll find CRAFT Beer Market.
-A relatively new Ottawa restaurant, CRAFT Beer Market offers fresh, local food as well as 100 craft beers on tap.
+If you like craft beer, opt to take a short bike, bus or car ride south of the downtown core to Lansdowne, where you’ll find CRAFT Beer Market among many other great restaurants and businesses.
+CRAFT Beer Market offers fresh, local food as well as 100 craft beers on tap.
 This is a great place to get acquainted with Ottawa’s craft beer scene.

 Optional evening activity:

 If you’re a football fan, opt to see an Ottawa REDBLACKS game at the new TD Place Stadium at Lansdowne.
 The REDBLACKS are Ottawa’s Canadian Football League (CFL) team and they play into early November.